glennhenry/cs-notes/docs/intro.md

 15. **[ref]** backend-development/backend-optimization (resource optimization ref to hash map)
 16. **[add]** extras/url-shortener
 17. **[update]** backend-development/websocket#data-exchange : add websocket payload, frame, ping, pong, fin, rsv, close, timeout
-18. **[update]** computer-graphics/low-level-graphics : add the line drawing algorithm, we can never draw a perfect line, it can be ambigous, which pixel should be determined to draw.
+18. **[update]** computer-graphics/low-level-graphics : add the line drawing algorithm, we can never draw a perfect line, it can be ambigous, which pixel should be determined to draw. text rendering

 ### Longest Notes